VenturianTome/VenturianTome/src/chapter_1.md

 # Welcome To The Site / Introduction

 Welcome to VenturianTome, a site dedicated to keeping track of everything VenturianTale!
-I am Rin, the main admin of the site.
+I am V, the main admin of the site.
 If you want to learn more about me or need to contact me, please do so at the links on [this page.](chapter_2.html)

 ## Enjoy!